Because we offer a wide selection of courses, some have different application processes. Please see our breakdown of the application processes below.

 Dental Hygiene BSc and Dental Therapy, Dental Surgery MChD/BChD and Oral Science BSc

 For our undergraduate courses, the admissions process has 4 key parts:

 When we receive your application, we will acknowledge receipt, and explain the timelines for how and when we will process your application.

-Dental surgery MChD/BChD, oral science BSc: During October, we check that you have met the minimum entry requirements, and if you have not, we will write to you to let you know (before end-December).
+Dental surgery MChD/BChD, oral science BSc: In October, we check that you have met the minimum entry requirements.
+If you have not, we will write to you to let you know (before 31st December).